Debulking

 In other types of cancer where debulking is not curative, it is sometimes done with palliative intent to relieve mass effect.
 For example, tumors whose bulk presses on the lungs or esophagus can impair breathing or swallowing, in which case debulking can improve quality of life and extend survival regardless of not curing the cancer.

-Debulking procedures are usually long and often complicated, taking several hours or more to perform, depending on internal involvement and location.
+Debulking procedures are usually long and complex, taking several hours or more to perform, depending on the extent of internal involvement and location.